MnifR/kaniko-docker-build/README.md

 ## If This Helps You, Please Star This Project :)

 One click can help us keep providing and improving Guided Explorations.
-If you find this information helpful, please click the star on this project details page here!
-[Project Overview](https://gitlab.com/guided-explorations/containers/kaniko-docker-build)
+If you find this information helpful, please click the star on this project's details page!
+[Project Details](https://gitlab.com/guided-explorations/containers/kaniko-docker-build)

 ## Guided Explorations Concept